PauseAI/pauseai-website/src/posts/teams.md

 description: Our volunteers are organized in groups to work on different aspects of our movement.
 ---

-PauseAI consists almost exclusively of volunteers.
+PauseAI consists almost exclusively of volunteers ([sign up here](https://airtable.com/appWPTGqZmUcs3NWu/pag7ztLh27Omj5s2n/form)).
 We are organized in teams, each working on a different aspect of our movement.

 ## Mass Mobilization Team